elgoogs/elgoogs.github.io/README.md

-# introduction
-i am el_googs. i script
 ### languages i know:
-- Luau (my passion & strongest language) 🔥
+- Luau
-- Python (through school) 🐍
+- Python
-- JavaScript (syntax/application methods) 🟨
+- JavaScript

 # why hire me
-i have *hundreds* of files from studio with countless projects ive made in my free time, as well as **an actual passion** for creating games.
+i have a profound knowledge in luau, and can create neat and optimized systems using modules, server-client systems, etc.

 # pricing
 i will give you a price tailored to scope, quality, and time once a request is comissioned. payment will be provided once product is complete and ready for transaction.